czernika/orchid-image-components/docs/src/content/docs/usage/carousel.md

 ### Control elements

-You may use control buttons (prev-next slide) or indicators (bullets) with next methods.
+You may use control buttons (prev-next slide) or indicators (bullets) with next methods:

 ```php
 Carousel::make('post.gallery')